Wednesday, July 24, 2024

 Another student starts ripping a gum wrapper into a million shreds.

-And yet another kid takes the little Jibbetz (shoe charms) off his Crocs and start spinning them around like tops on the surface of his desk.
+And yet another kid takes the little Jibbetz (shoe charms) off his Crocs and starts spinning them around like tops on the surface of his desk.
 When he got bored with that, he started playing with the charms like they were dolls.

 Another student drew all over his hands and arms, practicing the fine art of tattoo design.

 A couple kids (again, sitting on opposite sides of the room) start playing rock, paper, scissors with each other.
-I told them they were doing it wrong and it was really rock, paper, scissors, lizard, spock.
+I told them they were doing it wrong and it was really rock, paper, scissors, lizard, Spock.
 They didn't get it.
 Apparently they don't watch Big Bang Theory.

 A couple other kids continuously flipped their water bottles, trying to get them to land right-side-up until I confiscated them.
 That was met by choruses of, "What?
 What did I do?
 I didn't do anything.
 Why did you take our water bottles?"